Gunoo1/GastroPolypSegmentation/README.md

 #TO RUN

 download the notebook and upload to a kaggle notebook for easiest use.
-Otherwise if you want to ues jupyter notebook utilize the dataset uploaded above.